IrinaBogorad/Data-modeling-SQL/README.md

 # Data-modeling-SQL
 Python, PostgresSQL / Data modeling -snowflake

 We have dataset Sorenson_firm.csv.
-It`s presents product sales of companies by locations, years and intagrations.
+It presents product sales of companies by locations, years and intagrations.
-To build a model we are going to use Kimball data modeling
+To build a model we are going to use Kimball bulets data modeling
 1. Define the data process
 2. Declare the grain
 3. Identify the dimension